kpalok/Digifab/_posts/2018-04-04-weekly-report.md

 ### Kalle:
 Most of my efforts went into learning how to customize our documentation website with Markdown and Jekyll.
 I had some trouble with links to other pages and decided to change our sites Jekyll theme in the process.

+### Ville:
+During the meeting I drew a few sketches of our design.
+Most of them are ideas how to implement the mechanism which serves the food into the bowl.